piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/installing-rdm-linux-unsupported-distro.md

 ---
 Even if Ubuntu is the only officially supported distro for {{ en.RDM }}, we know Linux is all about choices and we would not want to change that.

-In that optic, here's a little guide to help you install {{ en.RDMLINUX }} on your preferred, unsupported distro.
+In that optic, here is a little guide to help you install {{ en.RDMLINUX }} on your preferred, unsupported distro.

 First of all, dependencies: